fehlin/dialogflow-fulfillment-webhook/README.md

 #### Enable Fulfillment for Intents:

-Once fulfillment is enabled for the agent, you need to enable it for each intent except for the greeting intent.
+Once fulfillment is enabled for the agent, you need to enable it for each intent.

 1. In the left sidebar menu, select **Intents**.
 2. For each intent (except for greeting):